Apollo-Level2-Web-Dev/B7A5/2-GearUp-Frontend.md

 ## Project Overview

-GearUp is a modern, responsive **Next.js frontend application** for a sports and outdoor equipment rental service.
+GearUp is a modern, responsive **Next.js application** for a sports and outdoor equipment rental service.
 Customers can browse available gear, select rental dates, and complete secure payments.
 Providers manage their gear inventory and fulfill rental orders through an intuitive dashboard.
 Admins oversee the entire platform through a comprehensive moderation interface.

 > 💡 **Note**: This is a **frontend-only** assignment.
-You will consume a backend API (your own from a previous assignment, a partner's, or a provided mock API).
+You will consume a backend API (your own from a previous assignment).

 ---